The Ultimate Guide To Vegan!

 I only buy sustainable, organic meat – quit your silly veganism and start doing so too.

-See, my friend, no matter if a cow had enough room to graze and run around – if it was slaughtered for meat, it was still killed prematurely, arguably with no great reason behind it.
+See, my friend, no matter if a cow had enough room to graze and run around – if it was slaughtered for meat, it was still killed prematurely and horribly.

 There is no humane way to kill – this is just absurd.